Licursi-dev/parisii-beatles-web-app/README.md

 The application was designed to support classroom engagement and can be used for quizzes, team activities, seating plans and interactive learning sessions.

 ## Purpose
 This project was created to demonstrate front-end development, accessibility awareness, user interface design and modular JavaScript development.

-It forms part of a wider portfolio showcasing web development and educational technology projects.
+© 2026 Christian Licursi

+The Parisii Beatles Web App and all original code, artwork,

+documentation and game designs contained within this project

+are protected by copyright.

+No part of this project may be reproduced, redistributed or

+commercially exploited without permission.